survivejs/react-book/manuscript/05_react_and_flux.md

 * `target` maps to the instance of the class.
 * `name` contains the name of the method being decorated.
 * `descriptor` is the most interesting piece as it allows us to annotate the method and manipulate its behavior.
-It could look like this for instance:
+It could look for example like this:

 ```javascript
 const descriptor = {